Paradise Park Wildlife Sanctuary

 History, tourist information, and nearby accommodation

 There are over 650 birds at Paradise Park, including flamingos, toucans, parrots, and Cornish choughs.
 Colour is everywhere!
-But its not just birds that call the Park home; see red pandas, donkeys, otters, red squirrels, and more common farmyard animals like rabbits, goats, and guinea pigs.
+But it is not just birds that call the Park home; see red pandas, donkeys, otters, red squirrels, and more common farmyard animals like rabbits, goats, and guinea pigs.
 One unique feature at Paradise Park is that visitors can opt to adopt a bird, essentially sponsoring a particular bird and helping to save new birds.

 Paradise Park was the brainchild of Mike Reynolds, who wanted a place to house his growing collection of birds.
 In 1973 he opened the park as a tropical bird garden, and it is still a family run business decades later.
-At the core of the Park is the Victorian family home, buit in 1861 for the Harvey family.
+At the core of the Park is the Victorian family home, built in 1861 for the Harvey family.

 Surrounding the house is 14 acres of grounds, with aviaries, a summer garden, and a wide variety of plants from around the world.
 Unlike most Cornish gardens, Paradise Park uses plants that are low to the ground, so as not to obstruct visitor's views of the birds!
-There is a walled garden area, and a series of ponds and streams leading to a 'Parrot Jungle'.
+There is a walled garden area and a series of ponds and streams leading to a 'Parrot Jungle'.